Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Introduction

-In numerical examples utilizing a forced mass-spring system, we first establish the ability of the proposed method to estimate a periodic forcing parameter with known period, comparing the results when we have partial vs. full system observations.
-We then analyze the effects of modifying the approximation models to include more terms with differing frequencies to accommodate cases when the period of $\theta(t)$ is unknown.
-We further demonstrate the capability of the proposed method in estimating polynomial parameters which are not periodic over the time interval of observed data, and show that the resulting parameter approximation models can be utilized in making reasonable predictions of the system dynamics.
+In a set of numerical examples utilizing a forced mass-spring system, we first establish the ability of the proposed Fourier series-based approximation approach to estimate a periodic forcing parameter with known period, then extend the estimation to include the period of the TVP as an additional unknown.
+We further demonstrate the capability of the proposed method in estimating TVPs that are not periodic (and potentially not continuous) over the time interval of observed data and show that the resulting parameter approximation models can be used to make reasonably accurate predictions of the system dynamics for different initial conditions.

-The paper is organized as follows.
-Section 2 reviews ensemble Kalman filtering and describes the proposed Fourier series-based approximation method for time-varying parameters.
-Section 3 details the results of the numerical experiments, and Section 4 gives a discussion and conclusions.
+The remainder of the paper is organized as follows: Section~\ref{Sec:EnKF} briefly reviews ensemble Kalman filtering for constant parameter estimation.
+Section~\ref{Sec:Fourier} details the proposed Fourier series-based TVP approximation models, providing two implementation approaches that can be used together with ensemble Kalman filtering to estimate the unknown model coefficients.
+Section~\ref{Sec:Results} provides the main results of the numerical experiments (with some additional results provided in Appendix~\ref{Appendix:Augmentation_Approach}), and Section~\ref{Sec:Conclusions} gives conclusions and future work.